JKorf/CryptoExchange.Net/README.md

 ````

 ## Release notes
+* Version 3.7.0 - 01 mrt 2021
+    * Changed GetResponse in RestClient to protected
+    * Added configuration for deterministic build

 * Version 3.6.1 - 16 feb 2021
     * Fix for timing related exception when stopping an symbol order book